blueh0rse/blueh0rse.github.io/_tabs/about.md

 ---

 Firstly, thanx for visiting my blog and looking at my work.

-I am a student who wish to start a career in cybersecurity.
+I am a young person who wish to start a career in cybersecurity.

-I am mainly writing this blog for 3 reasons :
+I am mainly writing this blog for 3 reasons:
 * Share my cybersecurity passion
 * Improve my english writting skills
-* Get a job as a Cybersecurity Engineer
+* Get a job as a Pentester

-The next steps I planned are the following :
+My current roadmap is:
-1. Finish the Offensive Pentesting path of TryHackMe
+- [ ] Do a lot of PortSwigger Academy challenges
-2. Do some challenges on HackTheBox & RootMe
+- [ ] Do some HackTheBox machines
-3. Study, take and pass the eJPT certification
+- [ ] Study, take and pass the eJPT certification

 # Official links 🔗